Best Vegan Hiking Boots & Shoes 2023 | Top Quality Walking Boots That Are Cruelty-Free - Outdoors Magic

 Best for: Mountain hiking, long-distance trails

-Key attributes: Graphene grip, super-comfy, lightweight
+What we liked: Graphene grip, super-comfy, lightweight

 Ultra-lightweight, super-comfy straight out of the box, and featuring unrivalled traction, the Inov-8 Roclite G 345 GTX from Lake District-based brand Inov-8 is a an excellent mid boot for those who like to move fast, light and nimbly in the mountains.
 Its biggest selling point is the use of graphene – the world’s strongest material – in the outsole, providing top-notch grip over mixed terrain.
 You also get a Gore-Tex waterproof membrane to keep your feet dry and a ‘powerflow’ midsole for a cushioned ride.